hoytech/quadrable/README.md

 * On success, queries/updates/proofs can access any of the records in either proof.
 * `--hex` must be used if the proof is in hexadecimal.

+### quadb gc

+This performs a [garbage collection](#garbage-collection) on the database.
+It deletes nodes that are no longer accessible from any head, and reports basic statistics:

+    $ ./quadb gc
+    Collected 4995/7502 nodes